-While many schools have stopped their work experience programmes, at The Swanage School it is an integral part of the learning experience.
-Students will undertake work experience locally and will also have opportunities to undertake experience further afield.
-Work experience takes place at the end of Year 10.
+School it is an integral part of the learning experience.
+Students will undertake work have opportunities to place at the end of Year 10.

-In addition, students can undertake vocational training in the hospitality industry with local members of the Hospitality Association as part of the extra-curricular programme after school.
+In addition, students can undertake vocational training local members of the of the extra-curricular programme after school.

-The aim is to equip students with the skills to work in the hospitality industry, perhaps as a summer job while in further education or as a career.
+with the skills to work in the a summer job while in further

-Covid update: We will be taking guidance from the government regarding when we can run work experience.
+taking guidance from the government regarding when